Budapest in Winter: Weather & 12 Best Things to Do (2026)

 It is pretty fun and even if you are a beginner or haven’t gone ice skating for a long time, you can just skate slowly on the outer side of the rink.

-4. SEE THE CITY IN SNOW
+4. CHECK OUT THE CITY COVERED IN SNOW

 Budapest is one of the most beautiful cities in Europe (okay, I might be biased as I was born and raised there).
 It has such iconic architecture, and you also have the River Danube, which makes the city beautiful at any time of the year.